 under the Wilhelmine Empire

 , Germans were portrayed very differently in fiction: either comic, lackadaisical, or pedantic, but not especially efficient.
-Since Bismarck
+Especially during the Holy Roman Empire

 , that depiction has shifted over to Austrians (who previously had been among the many separate Germanic states, albeit one joined to an otherwise non-German empire

 ) and (to a lesser extent) the Dutch, partly because of the influence of Vrijstaat Amsterdam

 .
 However, works that bother with sub-national stereotypes might distinguish Big Fun

 Designed and manufactured by German engineers and companies, German technologies, especially machines and vehicles, are included in this trope: if the manufacturer's name ends with "AG"note